 In certain locations, urban planners must also consider the presence of undocumented residents because they likewise impact planning systems for housing, transportation, school infrastructure, and issues related to public health.

-Burga sees undocumented residents as a unique consideration for urban planners because, “Urban planning practice doesn’t know what to do with them.”
+Burga sees undocumented residents as a unique consideration for urban planners because “Urban planning practice doesn’t know what to do with them.”
 Undocumented residents are part of our communities.
 They work and live with us but they are not citizens.
 Urban planners don’t plan cities for them and traditionally they are not part of envisioning a city’s future.
 As Burga puts it, “They are there, but NOT there.”

 Urban planning is perpetually evolving, according to Burga.
-“There are changes in demographic makeup of our cities that push urban planning into new directions.”
+“There are changes in the demographic makeup of our cities that push urban planning into new directions.”
 Part of this evolution is seen in considering how undocumented residents are perceived, included and excluded in community life.
 Some cities already have policies that address the situation, to an extent.
 Sanctuary city policies are an example of this.
 Other cities are catching up, yet, other cities actively pursue ordinances to exclude undocumented immigrant life.

 “The truth is that cities need undocumented immigrant life – because they provide cheap labor that nobody wants to do.
 Government policy and the reality of people’s lives on the street are disjointed.”